larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. function:: pcms([type=PCM_PLAYBACK])

-   List available PCM objects by name.
+   List available PCM devices by name.

-   Items from this list can be used as the `device` keyword argument for the :class:`PCM` constructor).

    Arguments are:

    * *type* - can be either :const:`PCM_CAPTURE` or :const:`PCM_PLAYBACK`